-The Great Smoky Mountains National Park, one of two designations in Appalachia, was the country’s most-visited National Park in 2020.
-The Smokies’ 12.1 million visitors more than tripled the #2 most-visited destination, Yellowstone National Park.
+The Great Smoky Mountains National Park, one of two designations in Appalachia, was the country’s second most-visited national park in 2021.
 Though surrounding communities like Sevierville benefit greatly from this natural asset, one of the park’s three counties, Cocke, is still considered economically distressed.
 In fact, the county lacks recreational trails despite its proximity to one of the country’s top outdoor destinations.
 To help the county expand its outdoor recreation capacity, ARC is partnering with the state of Tennessee to launch the Green Mountain Biking Trail Construction Project.

 For the first phase of the project, Cocke County Partnership is using ARC support to conduct market analysis, generate a design concept, solicit community input, complete an environmental review, precisely map the trail, and train locals in Cocke County for the development of a 50-75 mile recreational bike trail.
 To adequately plan construction, Cocke County Partnership has built several important relationships with the Cherokee National Forest and Great Smoky Mountains National Park, the International Mountain Biking Association, city and county governments, and many others.
 They also made sure to connect this project with the area’s small businesses, exploring how trail construction would also benefit the area’s entrepreneurs and existing economy.